 The exception to this is at Hanifaru Bay, usually between August and October, when hundreds of manta rays and some whale sharks gather on the eastern side of Baa, where vast plankton fields accumulate.
 The area has been declared a marine reserve and current regulations permit snorkeling only for a maximum of 60 persons at a time.

-During your cruise, diving equipment is kept on the accompanying dive dhoni, Oxygen, DAN emergency case and a mobile phone are available in the Dhoni in case of emergency.
+During your cruise, diving equipment is kept on the accompanying dive dhoni, Oxygen, DAN emergency case are available in the Dhoni in case of emergency.
 Dive dhoni is staffed and operated by our experienced dive professionals.

 8D/7N Classic Central Route